Killthebug/Bika-Lims-Wiki/Creating-an-Instrument-Import-Interface.md

 - **File**: the input type element for the results file upload.

 - **Format**: the file formats and file versions that Bika LIMS accepts for this instrument and model.
-If the results file specs changes in future, the new version might be added here, so for a given instrument, more than one formats will be available (i.e. CSV v0.93, CSV v1.0, CSV v1.2, etc.)
+If the results file specs change in future, the new version might be added here, so for a given instrument, more than one format will be available (i.e. CSV v0.93, CSV v1.0, CSV v1.2, etc.)

 - **Analyisis Requests state**: allows the user to set if the results must only be saved if their Analysis Request has the state *Received* or *Received and to be verified*